Super normal things

 Background

 Super normal things is a multimedia theatre performance exploring the lived emotional experience of a world in seemingly-perpetual, overlapping, and increasing crisis.
 It confronts the absurdity of navigating the global trauma of climate change, propaganda in all its forms, personal and familial disintegration, and apocalypse fatigue.
-The intimate, contradictory, fragmented work–with personal narratives, global interviews, how-to guides, and live interactions that are as dark as they are playful–presents a human-sized attempt to understand what it means to care, feel, and act when doing so feels like too little, too late.
+The contradictory, fragmented work jumps between personal narratives, tire science, how-to guides, global interviews, and live interactions, and presents a darkly-playful, human-sized attempt to understand what it means to care, feel, and act when doing so feels like too little, too late.

 This piece comes from many conversations about exhaustion, empathy, propaganda, and the quiet normalization of collapse: how the things that scare or numb us have somehow become part of our everyday.
 It’s an intimate, fragmentary work that tries to hold space for both care and confusion, for grief and the strange comfort of carrying on.